-If you’re echoing what Lisa, Amy, and Alex shared above, I’d love to send you my new, free, 12-minute video:
+If you’re echoing what Lisa, Amy, and Alex shared above, I’d love to send you my free video:

 I’ll share (1) simple conversation tools to help you feel more comfortable during those initial conversations with a potential new friend, (2) how to stop worrying so much about being liked, and (3) how to look at your introversion less as a stumbling block in your friendships and more as a strength.

-I take the very last minute to introduce my ecourse Talked Out, Touched Out: Learn to Thrive as an Introverted Mom, which I would LOVE for you to join if the introverted-mom struggle is especially real for you. ❤ Update: Registration is currently closed but will re-open Fall 2018.
+I take the very last minute to introduce my ecourse Talked Out, Touched Out: Learn to Thrive as an Introverted Mom, which I would LOVE for you to join if the introverted-mom struggle is real for you. ❤

 All the best!